'I was not supported after I had my miscarriage'

 Ms Peterson shared her story as a committee of MSPs said women and families in similar situations must be given help to cope with their experiences as a "matter of urgency".

-They found there is currently no specific support in Scotland for those suffering from birth trauma.
+They found there was currently no specific support in Scotland for those suffering from birth trauma.